 Immunizations: Florida law requires all public school students to be fully immunized.
 A Florida certificate of immunization must be in the cumulative record of each student.
 Proof of immunization (Florida immunization certificate) must be presented at the time of registration.

 Health Cards: A health card must be on file for every student.
-These cards are sent home the first day of school or the day you register.
+These cards are updated in the FOCUS parent portal.
 All cards must be kept current.
-At any time during the year that there are changes (address, phone number, etc.), please alert us.
+At any time during the year that there are changes (address, phone number, etc.), please make those changes in FOCUS.